-We host a wide variety of services that enable individuals to exchange information, generate content, conduct business and engage in various online activities, including public message posting and services relating to online auctions and homesteading.
-The law relating to the liability of providers of these online services for activities of their users is currently unsettled.
-Claims have been threatened and could be brought against us for defamation, negligence, copyright or trademark infringement, unlawful activity, tort, including personal injury, fraud, or other theories based on the nature and content of information that we provide links to or that may be posted online or generated by our users or with respect to auctioned materials.
+We host a wide variety of services that enable individuals to exchange information, generate content, conduct business and engage in various online activities on an international basis, including public message posting and services relating to online auctions and homesteading.
+The law relating to the liability of providers of these online services for activities of their users is currently unsettled both within the United States and abroad.
+Claims have been threatened and have been brought against us for defamation, negligence, copyright or trademark infringement, unlawful activity, tort, including personal injury, fraud, or other theories based on the nature and content of information that we provide links to or that may be posted online or generated by our users or with respect to auctioned materials.
+For example, Yahoo! was recently the subject of a claim brought by certain entities in a French court regarding, among other things, the availability of certain content within our services which was alleged to violate French law.
+Due to the unsettled nature of the law in this area, we may be subject to similar actions in domestic or other international jurisdictions in the future.
+Our defense of any such actions could be costly and involve significant distraction of our management and other resources.
 In addition, we are aware that governmental agencies are currently investigating the conduct of online auctions.

 We also periodically enter into arrangements to offer third-party products, services, or content under the Yahoo! brand or via distribution on various Yahoo! properties, including stock quotes and trading information.
-We may be subject to claims concerning these products, services or content by virtue of our involvement in marketing, branding, broadcasting or providing access to them, even if we do not ourselves host, operate, provide, or provide access to these products, services or content.
+We may be subject to claims concerning these products, services or content by virtue of our involvement in marketing, broadcasting or providing access to them, even if we do not ourselves host, operate, provide, or provide access to these products, services or content.
 While our agreements with these parties often provide that we will be indemnified against such liabilities, such indemnification may not be adequate.